GetTerms/getterms-cookie-consent-and-policies/readme.txt

 == Data Collection and Privacy ==

-The plugin communicates with the GetTerms service (`https://app.getterms.io`) to deliver policy content and manage cookie consent.
+The plugin communicates with the GetTerms content network (`https://app.getterms.io`, `https://gettermscmp.com`, `https://gettermscdn.com`) to deliver policy content and manage cookie consent.
 The following data is transmitted:

 - **Authentication Token**: Used to authenticate and fetch Compliance Pack data.
 - **Domain Name**: Validates the plugin’s authorization and retrieves domain-specific settings.